Back to news

 The Future

 Both projects are moving fast.
-Browser-use has introduced a layered design, a Python API on top of a Rust core on top of the browser harness, with v0.13 shipping a beta agent powered by that Rust core (see the project repo).
+Browser-use has introduced a layered design, a Python API on top of a Rust core on top of the browser harness, with v0.13 shipping a beta agent powered by that Rust core (see the project repo (opens in a new tab)).
 Agent-browser, for its part, keeps building out its CLI and sandbox options.

 For anyone building agents, two strong choices beats one.
 Browser-use leans into a Python-first, full-browser workflow; agent-browser gives terminal-based coding agents a fast, Rust-built way to drive Chrome.
 Pick the one that matches where your agents already live.